JuliaPlots/Plots.jl/docs/src/attributes.md

 ---

 ### [Magic Arguments](@id magic-arguments)
 Some arguments encompass smart shorthands for setting many related arguments at the same time.
-Plots uses type checking and multiple dispatch to smartly "figure out" which values apply to which argument.
-Pass in a tuple of values.
-Single values will be first wrapped in a tuple before processing.
+`Plots` uses type checking and multiple dispatch to smartly "figure out" which values apply to which argument.
+Pass in a `Tuple` of values.
+Single values will be first wrapped in a `Tuple` before processing.

 ##### `axis` (and `xaxis` / `yaxis` / `zaxis`)
 Passing a tuple of settings to the `xaxis` argument will allow the quick definition of `xlabel`, `xlims`, `xticks`, `xscale`, `xflip`, and `xtickfont`.
 The following are equivalent:
 ```julia
 plot(y; xaxis = ("my label", (0,10), 0:0.5:10, :log, :flip, font(20, "Courier")))